acloudcenter/cisco-macro-tool-for-powershell/README.md

 - Each function generates a log file in the same directory as the script.
 The log files contain detailed information about the operations performed, including successful and failed attempts.

+## 6. Exit
+Exits the Main script and macro tool.

 ## Logging
 UploadPexipOTJMacros.log: Logs for uploading Pexip OTJ macros.